dhilst/dhilst.github.io/_posts/2021-05-25-Using-tmpfs-database-on-docker-to-speed-up-tests.md

 Here is how to creating a Postgres database in memory for testing!

-On your docker-compose replace the volume folter by a tmpfs entry, and you're done.
+On your docker-compose replace the volume folder by a tmpfs entry, and you're done.

 ```patch
 diff --git a/src/docker-compose-dev.yml b/src/docker-compose-dev.yml